aburch/simutrans/documentation/OTRP_information_en.md

 - Use "make halt public" tool with the shift key, and the halt belongs to the current activated player.
 With the control key, this operation can be done with no cost.
 - If you use the land raise/lower tool with ctrl key, the height of selected area are set to the height of the original coordinate.
 (Implemented by shingoushori)
 - If you use the wayobj construction tool with ctrl key, you can specify the interval of wayobj placement.
+- If you use the elevated way construction tool with ctrl key, you can specify the height offset.
+This is convenient when you build elevated way at very high altitude.

 # Parameters of OTRP
 Most of these are stored in the game.